Southamut/concert-booking-project/README.md

     └── lib/                  # Utilities (API config)
 ```

+## ⭐ Bonus Task

+### 1.Website Optimization in case Intensive Data & High Traffic

+- Change database to SQL with proper indexing
+- Implement Redis caching for frequently accessed data (concerts, statistics).
+This may reduce server traffic and make user experience better

+### 2.Handling many users want to reserve the ticket at the same time?
+(Preventing Overbooking)

+Using Queue-Based System to make reservation by queue
+  - When a user requests a reservation, the request is added to a queue instead of processing immediately
+  - Process reservations sequentially
+  - Prevent race conditions

+Also use Database Constraints to double-check data before saving
+  - prevent same user can accidently booking more than 1 ticket per consert
+  - check that consert still have available seats to prevent user can accidently booking sold out ticket

 ---

 **Note**: This project uses an in-memory database.
 Data is lost on server restart.